Ryan and I dated 4 years before he proposed.

 - Allow the lasagna to cool for at least 20 minutes before serving.
 This helps the lasagna to hold together better when plating.
 Enjoy!

-- *If you use regular lasagna noodles, you will need to boil them and drain off the excess water before you layer them in the lasagna.
+- *If you use regular lasagna noodles (16 oz box), you will need to boil them and drain off the excess water before you layer them in the lasagna.
 Bake the lasagna the same amount of time no matter what type of noodles you use.

 - **Using the toothpicks is optional if you don’t mind some cheese sticking to the aluminum foil.